Commanding Officer: Captain Craig Powell

 - MILSPEC Systems Maintenance: has responsibility for maintenance, repair and configuration management of HMAS Watson's MILSPEC electronic systems.
 Through the External Projects Coordination Officer, the section also provides assistance to external authorities in relation to the development of these systems.

-TAMW Support section provides services for TAMW on Policy, Plans, Reporting, Coordination and the Command Courier.
+TAMW Support section provides services for TAMW on policy, plans, reporting, coordination, finance and the Command courier.

 Competency Management Cell (CMC) issues and maintains the competency log for all ranks (SMN-PO) fleet wide.

 The Watson Wardroom has long been recognised as the premier Mess of the Navy, and for good reason.
 The Mess offers bungalow style accommodation with en-suites; informal common rooms complete with televisions and refrigerators for each section, a main common room with access to Foxtel and a billiard table, tennis courts, swimming pool, as well as bar facilities with one of the best views of the Sydney skyline available.
 Meals are served three times a day in the Mess dining area and the option of a sit down, 'fast-food' or take-away packed service is available for lunch.

 The Senior Sailors (SS) Mess also offers top rate accommodation; dining, bar and recreational areas.
 Cabins are spacious and modern.
 Meals are served three times a day in a separate dining section of the SS Mess.

 Junior Sailors are accommodated in three storey accommodation blocks each with a common room, shared bathrooms and laundry.
 Cabins are spacious and modern.
 There is a Junior Sailors Bar run by a committee of Junior Sailors, available after hours for recreation and entertainment purposes complete with pool tables and access to Foxtel.
 Meals are served in the Junior Sailor’s Café located under the Bar Area.
 Meals are served three times a day and consist of a variety of menu options.